stanfieldr/ghetto-skype/README.md

 # Ghetto Skype
 Are you tired of a buggy 32 bit official Skype client?
 Then Ghetto Skype is for you!

 Credit to [skype-unofficial-client](https://github.com/haskellcamargo/skype-unofficial-client) for coming up with this idea.
 His version uses node webkit whereas mine uses Electron.
-This means you get a few extra goodies like notifications from Electron and a tray icon.
+This means you get a few extra goodies like notifications from Electron.

 ![Screenshot](assets/screenshot.png)